LesFerch/WinSetView/doc/v3/System-Requirements.md

 - Windows 7 SP1 or higher
 - PowerShell 2 or higher
-- MSHTML 11
+- MSHTML 8 or higher
 - .Net 4.8
-- VBScript or JScript
+- JScript

-MSHTML 11 dates back to 2013, so it's expected to be installed on all computers.

 .Net 4.8, dates back to 2019 and is a common requirement, so it's probably already installed.

-VBScript and JScript come with all Windows versions, but Microsoft plans to uninstall VBScript starting in 2027.
-Some users and IT departments have already started to remove VBScript.
-The next release of WinSetView will use [JScript](https://en.wikipedia.org/wiki/JScript) instead of VBScript.
-That version is currently available [here](https://github.com/LesFerch/WinSetView/releases) as a beta.
+JScript is built in and Windows does not provide a user option to disable or remove it, so it should be present.
+Previous versions of WinSetView used VBScript.
+As of version 3.1.0, all VBScript code has been replaced with JScript code in WinSetView in anticipation of VBScript becoming an optional install starting in 2027.

+WinSetView does NOT use MSHTA.exe or WSH (WScript.exe).

 If you're using Windows 10 or higher, please ignore the rest of this document.